akvo/akvo-reporting/Documentation/tutorials/JDBC_Driver_for_BIRT/JDBC_Driver_Installation_BIRT.md

 ## JDBC Driver installation on BIRT Designer

-To allow BIRT Designer to communicate correctly with the database in the chosen 'Data Source' you will need to have a JDBC driver installed.
-BIRT Designer requires JDBC4.
+To allow BIRT Designer to communicate correctly with a database setup as as the 'Data Source' you will need to have a JDBC driver installed.
+BIRT Designer requires JDBC4 for a PostgreSQL database.

 To find out more about the various flavours (1-4) JDBC is available in please skip to the *Notes* area at the end of the document.